LTTLabsOSS/markbench-tests/f1_stress/README.md

 ## Prerequisites

-- Python 3.10+
+- Python 3.11+
 - F1 24 installed through Steam
-- Benchmark XML at `f1_stress/example_benchmark.xml`
+- Benchmark XML listed in `f1_stress.toml` and present in the harness folder
 - Hardware settings XML at `f1_stress/config/hardwaresettings/hardware_settings_config.xml`

 ## Options

+- `--benchmark`: benchmark XML file to run.
+Choices and default come from `f1_stress.toml`.
 - `--duration-seconds` or `--duration_seconds`: stress duration in seconds.
 Default `900`.

-Benchmark XML and hardware settings XML paths are static.
+To add another benchmark XML, place it in `f1_stress` and add its filename to the `benchmark` select `values` in `f1_stress.toml`.

+Hardware settings path is static.
 The harness copies:

 - `f1_stress/config/hardwaresettings/hardware_settings_config.xml` to `Documents\My Games\F1 24\hardwaresettings`.

-The harness launches F1 24 with `-benchmark` pointed at the absolute path for `f1_stress/example_benchmark.xml`.
+The harness launches F1 24 with `-benchmark` pointed at the selected XML's absolute path.

 ## Output